Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Results and discussion

-In multi-chance fission, the $I_{\rm eff}$ parameter changes from one fissioning nucleus to another, not only due to the difference in their masses, but also due to various deformations on the barriers.
-In addition, $I_{\rm eff}$ depends on the energy, since at low excitation energies, the moments of inertia of nuclei, generally speaking, decrease due to the effects of nuclear superfluidity.
-As a first step in the previous calculations, we ignored all this, and considered $I_{\rm eff}$ to be, in fact, the only fitting parameter that is the same for all nuclei.
-The value of this parameter was found from better ''global'' description of the anisotropy for all energies.
-It turned out, however, that the found value of the parameter $I_{\rm eff}$ is close to what would have happened if the solid-state values were taken for the moments of inertia
+Thus, it can be expected that the smaller the fission cross section through the primary compound nucleus, the weaker will be the angular anisotropy of fission fragments.
+But this is exactly what is observed: compare the energy dependence of the measured difference $W(0^{\circ})/W(90^{\circ})-1$ (see Fig.~\ref{f15}) and the calculated fission cross section through the primary compound nucleus (dashed curve in Fig.~\ref{f21}) in the region from 30 to 150 MeV, where both quantities tend to zero.
+Therefore, we calculate only the anisotropy of the fission fragments of the primary compound nucleus and the nuclei formed during its decay.
+At the same time, we assume that fission fragments of secondary compound nuclei and nuclei formed during their decay are emitted isotropically.

-Therefore, in this paper, at each barrier of each nucleus, the value of $K_0^2$ was calculated by the Eqs. (\ref{16}), (\ref{17}) with the default parameters $\beta_2$.
+For this calculation, we made only one improvement to our model.
+In multi-chance fission, the effective moment of inertia ${\cal J}_{\rm eff}$ changes from one fissioning nucleus to another, not only due to the difference in their masses, but also due to different barrier deformations.
+In addition, ${\cal J}_{\rm eff}$ depends on the energy, since at low excitation energies the moments of inertia of nuclei generally decrease due to the effects of nuclear superfluidity.
+Previously, we ignored all this and considered ${\cal J}_{\rm eff}$ to be in fact the only fitting parameter that is the same for all nuclei (see \cite{Vorobyev_2020}).
+However, now for each nucleus the value of $K_0^2$ at the higher barrier is calculated using the equations (\ref{14}) -- (\ref{17}) with the default parameters $\beta_2$.

 The result of the calculation of the angular anisotropy, performed, in fact, without adjusting any parameters, is shown in Fig.~\ref{f22}.
 On the whole, the calculation reproduces quite accurately both the magnitude of the effect and the characteristic oscillations of the angular anisotropy with increasing neutron energy.
 The peaks in the angular anisotropy near energies $8$, $14$, $21$ MeV and a slight flattening near $28$ MeV are obviously due to the opening of the 2nd, 3rd, 4th, and 5th chances, respectively (the corresponding peaks in the fission cross section correspond to energies $8$, $16$, $23$ and $32$ MeV).